farkasmaro/farkasmaro/README.md

 - 🌱 I’m currently studying BSc (Hons) Cyber Security and Digital Forensics at UWE Bristol.

-- Currently using this page as portfolio of uni and personal projects.
+- Currently using this page as a portfolio of uni and personal projects.